kjempelodott/ananas/README.md

-## Fronter shell in Python
+### Fronter shell in Python

-Fronter is a teaching platform, and I don't like it.
-I like Python.
+The purpose of this is to minimize the number of puppy deaths.
+Every time you login to the fronter webpage, a puppy dies.
+Every time you login to fronter with this tool, however, a puppy gets a treat.

 #### Requirements